How Many Patrons Attend The Masters?

 The first Major of the year at The Masters is one of the greatest events in sport and attending the iconic Augusta National during the tournament week is something high up on every golfer's bucket list.

-Whether its the beautifully manicured course that all golfers have grown to know and love, the famous Masters food including the pimento cheese sandwich, or just the spectacle as a whole, a Masters badge is one of the best tickets a sports fan can get their hands on - although getting Masters tickets is fairly difficult.
+Whether its the beautifully manicured course and its flowering azaleas that all golfers have grown to know and love, the famous food from the Masters concessions menu including the pimento cheese sandwich, or just the spectacle as a whole, a Masters badge is one of the best a sports fan can get their hands on - although getting Masters tickets is known to be extremely difficult.

-So, how many fans, or patrons as their known at The Masters, are usually in attendance for the first Major of the year?
+So, how many spectators, or 'patrons' as they're known at The Masters, are usually in attendance for the first Major of the year?

 Well, true to form, Augusta National doesn't actually share its attendance figures for the event.

-However, it is believed that around 40,000 eager spectators pass through the gates from Thursday to Sunday during the tournament rounds, with many arriving at the crack of dawn to secure a spot at Amen Corner for the day.
+However, it is believed that around 40,000 eager golf fans pass through the gates from Thursday to Sunday during the tournament rounds, with many arriving at the crack of dawn to secure a spot at Amen Corner for the day.

-Incidentally, more fans typically attend the practice days from Monday to Wednesday of tournament week, with Bleacher Report writing that as many as 50,000 out in force to watch the world's best go through their meticulous preparation.
+Incidentally, more fans are typically attend the practice days from Monday to Wednesday of tournament week, with Bleacher Report claiming that as many as 50,000 come out in force to watch the world's best go through their meticulous preparation.
+Some say the practice days are the best ones to attend, as it's a more relaxed atmosphere.

-One of the many things you can't do at Augusta National is take your phone around with you, but one thing you can do on the practice days is bring a camera to snap some shots of Amen Corner and the world's best players.
+One of the many things you can't do at Augusta National is take your cell phone around with you, but one thing you can do on the practice days is bring a camera to capture your memories and get those shots of Amen Corner.

 Once the tournament starts though, it's strictly no cameras and sneaking one in could get you escorted off the premises.